-Drones can do an awful lot: from taking photos and delivering packages to even replacing fireworks.
+Drones can do a lot: from taking photos and delivering packages to even replacing fireworks.
 But can they put an end to every driver’s dread?
-Yes, this week we’re talking how using drones for surveying can prevent potholes.
+Yet as we get closer to winter, we’re exploring the use of drones to prevent potholes.

 To say they are a problem is an understatement.
 Did you know that if you stacked the UK’s total number of potholes, you would reach a depth of more than 30 km?
 That’s nearly three times as deep as the Pacific ocean.

 In 2019 alone, compensation and payouts to drivers drained council budgets by £2,810,306.

 AA calls out UK councils

 In October, the AA accused some councils in England of achieving “next to nothing” when it comes to maintaining the nation’s A-road network.

 An analysis of Department for Transport (Dft) figures on maintenance revealed that just 0.6 per cent of roads were strengthened, while 2.0 per cent were resurfaced and 3.6% had undergone surface treatment.

 Fortunately, they are exceptions to the rule.
 The AA identified two top-leading counties.
 While Lincolnshire successfully treated 10.2 per cent of its A-roads in 2018/19, Somerset treated 13.5 per cent of its network.

 With winter weather becoming more extreme, there’s a very real danger that some councils will face a plague of potholes.